linpengcheng/PurefunctionPipelineDataflow/README.md

       prove the superiority of their solutions by mathematical methods, so this method is the choice of the best people.

-    - In my mathematical and principle-based "warehouse/shop floor model" theory, uncertainty exists in a deterministic principle-based framework and mathematical model.
+    - In my mathematical and principle-based "Warehouse/Workshop Model" theory, uncertainty exists in a deterministic principle-based framework and mathematical model.
       Uncertainty is controllable, and when an uncertain event occurs, the scheduler can immediately optimize it by dynamic planning